Nastel/tnt4j-streams-zorka/README.md

 NOTE: sometimes maven fails to correctly handle dependencies.
 If dependency configuration looks fine, but maven still complains about missing dependencies try to delete local maven repository by hand: i.e. delete contents of `c:\Users\[username]\.m2\repository` directory.

+So resuming build process quick "how to build" steps would be like this:
+1. download `zico-util.jar` and `zorka.jar` to `tnt4j-streams-zorka/lib` directory.
+2. install manually managed dependencies from `tnt4j-streams-zorka/lib` directory running `mvn package`.
+3. if `tnt4j-streams` not built yet build it: run `mvn clean install` for a `pom.xml` file located in `tnt4j-streams` directory.
+4. now you can build `tnt4j-streams-zorka`: run `mvn clean install` for a `pom.xml` file located in `tnt4j-streams-zorka` directory.

 ## Running samples